simplicitesoftware/docs/content/CTG_50_docs/CTG_25_front/LSN_10_theme/theme.md

 | Sub-Panel Footer       | Text Color             | Any: defines the color of all texts within the footer of your sub-panel, excluding for the ones of buttons.                                                                                            |
 | Sub-Panel Footer       | Bottom Border          | Any: defines the color of the footer's `top-border`, if you want to hide the border then simply untick the value.                                                                                      |

-* **Tabs**: that one is dedicated to tabs, elements used to display organized informations in the same placeholder but not all together, these elements are often placed & used at the same level as sub-panels.
+* **Tabs**: controls the style of Tabs, which organize information into sections within the same placeholder.
+Tabs often appear alongside Sub-Panels.

 ![](theme-editor-style-tabs.png)